Teiyem/hover-iot-win/README.md

 ## Authors
 Hover Windows was developed by Thabang Mmakgatla.

+## Acknowledgments
+* This project includes code based on [Fasetto Word](https://github.com/angelsix/fasetto-word) by [Luke Malpass](https://github.com/angelsix/fasetto-word).
+All required attribution and copyright notices have been included.
+Special thanks Luke.

 ## License
 Hover Windows is licensed under the MIT license.
 See the LICENSE file for details.